gszathmari/munchkin/README.rst

 your wallet or pocket, far away from watchful eyes around you.

-In case the card is lost or recorded with a camera (e.g. CCTV), your password shall be considered as compromised and changed immediately.
+In case the card is lost or recorded with a camera (e.g. CCTV), your password is compromised therefore it should be changed immediately.

 Features
 ========